nref/BrowseRouter/README.md

 ; Source preferences.
 ; Only * is treated as a special character (wildcard).
 ; Matches on window title of application used to open link.
-; Applied only if no url preference match is found.
+; Applied regardless of any url preference match.
 [sources]
 * - Notepad = ff
 Slack | Test = chrome